Protection from the lifetime allowance charge: lifetime allowance enhancement factors: The non-residence factor for other money purchase arrangements

 - the date when benefits ceased to accrue to or in respect of the individual under the other money purchase arrangement.

 Express the resulting amount as a factor of the standard lifetime allowance as at the date under the second set of bullets above.
+The factor should go to two decimal places.
+This should be a rounded-up figure, so for example if the calculation produces a factor of 0.231 this becomes 0.24.

 If there was an earlier part of the active membership period relating to the arrangement during which the individual was a relevant overseas individual the two factors for the two part-periods should be aggregated.